 Saturday September 15, 9:30 a.m.-2:30 p.m., Bloedel Hall

-In this workshop participants will focus in greater detail in three areas: how the Enneagram informs dynamics of interpersonal relationships in family systems, the work place and other settings; common pitfalls in misidentification of one’s Enneagram type; and how the Enneagram serves as companion on the spiritual journey of self-work and communal experience.
-Attendance at prior workshops is not required, but participants should arrive knowing what enneagram type they are.
+Building on two earlier workshops in 2017, this workshop will focus in greater detail in three areas: how the Enneagram informs dynamics of interpersonal relationships in family systems, the work place and other settings; common pitfalls in misidentification of one's Enneagram type; and how the Enneagram serves as companion on the spiritual journey of self-work and communal experience.
 Fee is $50 for the two-day workshop, which includes Saturday light breakfast and lunch.
+Register here.

 Sundays, 6-7 p.m., Cathedral Nave